velask9/node-js/Assignments.md

 }
 ````

-Create a new request in Postman for this endpoint and export the Postman collection and save it in your student directory.
+Create a new request in Postman for this endpoint and export the Postman collection and save it in your server directory.

 Submit a PR when finished.